Updated August 19, 2021. The article was updated to correct minor grammatical errors and to update technical details.

 Clinical nurse specialists are licensed registered nurses who have additional training in nursing at the masters or doctoral level.
-Clinical nurse specialists are experts in a specialized area of nursing practice such as geriatrics, wound care or psychiatric care.
-Many also work as administrators, educators, consultants or case managers.
-In addition to providing direct patient care, clinical nurse specialists may work to improve patient outcomes through research, training and bringing about improvements in health care delivery.
+Clinical nurse specialists are experts in specialized areas of nursing practice such as geriatrics, wound care, or psychiatric care.
+Many also work as administrators, educators, consultants, or case managers.
+In addition to providing direct patient care, clinical nurse specialists may work to improve patient outcomes through research, training, and bringing about improvements in health care delivery.

 The Certified Registered Nurse Anesthetist

 Certified Registered Nurse Anesthetists (CRNAs) are registered nurses who have masters and advanced training in anesthesia.
 Their clinical and classroom training lasts for 24-36 months and all graduates must pass a national certification examination.
 CRNAs provide anesthetics to patients in every type of practice setting and are the main anesthesia providers in two-thirds of all rural hospitals.
 They provide anesthesia in collaboration with other health care professionals such as surgeons, dentists, podiatrists, and anesthesiologists.
 They utilize a variety of anesthesia techniques and procedures for all types of surgery and obstetrics.
 As with other nurse practitioners, requirements for physician supervision of CRNAs vary by state.